BeerendLauwers/BeerendLauwers.github.io/posts/2017-10-05-getting-a-ds4243-working-with-a-lsi-9300-8e.markdown

         Exiting SAS3Flash.
 ```

-After a reboot of Unraid, I still can't see the drives.
+After a reboot of unRAID, I still can't see the drives.

 Perhaps I need to configure the card or drives?